MirrorNetworking/Mirror/doc/Articles/General/Integrations/index.md

 # Integrations

-Here we will maintain a list of assets known to be compatible with Mirror.
+Here we will maintain a list of assets known to be compatible with MirrorNG.
 If you know of others, please have the publisher contact us directly in our [Discord](https://discord.gg/2BvnM4R).

 ## [SmoothSync](https://assetstore.unity.com/packages/tools/network/smooth-sync-96925)